Thyssenkrupp to set up 3D printing innovation centre in Singapore

 "We're quite happy to welcome them to set this up in Singapore, because as an ecosystem that has maturity in advanced manufacturing across diverse sectors, we provide a very interesting ecosystem for them to innovate using some of the additive manufacturing techniques, and hopefully to meet some of the market needs in these other sectors of advanced manufacturing," Dr Koh said.

-The future Singapore Additive Manufacturing TechCenter Hub, which the Singapore Economic Development Board supports, will serve as the regional hub for the company's Mülheim TechCenter, the company said in a separate press statement on Thursday.
+The future Singapore Additive Manufacturing TechCenter Hub, which the Singapore Economic Development Board supports, will serve as the regional hub for the company's Mulheim TechCenter, the company said in a separate press statement yesterday.

 The centre aims to unlock the potential of additive manufacturing for customers locally and across the Asia-Pacific.
 Together with the existing TechCenter in Germany, it will focus on 3D printing solutions in metal and plastic technologies for customers in automotive, capital goods, chemical, mining and other heavy industries.